Turbo Takeaways

 Defaulting on debts can significantly lower your credit score, which can make it difficult for you to qualify for new loans or credit lines in the future.
 If you don’t make timely payments on your secured debts, like a car loan or mortgage, your property may eventually be repossessed.

-Failing to pay your debts can also lead to collection calls and letters, which can impact your stress levels.
+Failing to pay your debts can also lead to debt collection calls and letters, which can impact your stress levels.
 While debt collectors can’t garnish Social Security and Supplemental Security Income (SSI) benefits, they can still petition the courts for a judge’s order to tap into your bank account to collect the amount you owe.

 What’s the Best Debt Relief Option for a Senior Citizen?